-The negative effects of the COVID-19 pandemic lessened during Fiscal Year 2021 as compared to the previous fiscal year.
-This issue will continue to affect operations into the next fiscal year; however, the Foundation has developed compensating procedures in order to minimize the overall impact.
+The negative effects of the COVID-19 pandemic lessened during Fiscal Year 2022 as compared to the previous fiscal year.

-The Foundation applied and got approved for a second loan under the Paycheck Protection Program (PPP) of the United States Small Business Administration, as established by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), in the current fiscal year to help with the impact of the pandemic.
-The Foundation used the loan in accordance with the requirements of the PPP and has been forgiven in full as of the report date.
+The Foundation applied and got approved for a second loan under the Paycheck Protection Program (PPP) of the United States Small Business Administration, as established by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) in the previous fiscal year to help with the impact of the pandemic.
+This second PPP loan has been forgiven in full during the current fiscal year.